2010 Russian River Valley Appellation Series Pinot Noir

 About the Winery

-The North Coast of California, that area to the west of the Mayacamas Mountains and north of San Francisco, is a patchwork of microclimates suitable for nearly any agricultural pursuit.
+The North Coast of California is a patchwork of microclimates suitable for nearly any agricultural pursuit.
 In the early days of the California wine industry Healdsburg was the center of the North Coast, a small farm town where the ranchers and farmers would come to get the tools, equipment, and supplies needed to maintain their ranches as well as themselves.
 It was here that they would also buy the local wines, varietally labeled, reasonably priced, and darn good.

 Winemaker Virginia Marie Lambrix